Daylily-Informatics/UltraQC/docs/source/docs/dev/frontend.rst

 Frontend
 ========

-As with the API, MegaQC is currently transitioning from using an HTML + CSS + JavaScript frontend to `React`_.
+As with the API, UltraQC is currently transitioning from using an HTML + CSS + JavaScript frontend to `React`_.
 This can be confusing, as a number of technologies are mixed in the same project.

-As explained in the backends section, each URL in MegaQC renders a Jinja2 template.
+As explained in the backends section, each URL in UltraQC renders a Jinja2 template.
 The old-style endpoints have a lot of HTML code in their `templates`_ that defines the entire page layout, and load JavaScript and CSS located in the `static`_ directory.